paulscherrerinstitute/wica-js/README.md

   for the control system points of interest.

 * [Wica-JS](https://github.com/paulscherrerinstitute/wica-js) - this is a frontend Javascript library
-  which scans a user's web pages for HTML5 tags defining points of interest in the control system.
+  which scans a user's [web page](#a-simple-wica-webpage-example) for HTML5 tags defining points of interest in the control system.
 The library then generates requests to the backend server to obtain the necessary data and to update the user's web pages in real-time.

-Currently WICA interoperates with the EPICS Control Systems using its well established Channel Access (CA) protocol.
+Further details about how these components interoperate is provided in the [how it works](#how-it-works) documentation.

 # Main Features